‘Pillars of Eternity 2’ Reaches First Stretch Goal: Obsidian Crowdfunding Target Reached In One Day

 PCGamesN describes the situation as “It’s Obsidian’s unenviable job to cater to the challenge level demanded by those players, providing deliciously intricate encounters that necessitate plenty of pausing, while keeping Pillars II playable for newcomers.”

 The rewards individuals can receive for investment in the Obsidian crowdfunding range anywhere from $5 for an exclusive forum badge up to the as-yet-unclaimed $10,000 tier where not only does the donator get to help design a Soulbound item, but also gets to meet the developers in person.
 One of the more popular high-tier donation levels is becoming an NPC.
-There are actually a few high end options, whether it becoming just an NPC, a pirate king complete with raiding party and ship, or helping the dev team design an inn where player parties can rest and recuperate.
+There are actually a few high-end options, whether it becoming just an NPC, a pirate king complete with raiding party and ship, or helping the dev team design an inn where player parties can rest and recuperate.
 Getting an artist designed portrait in game was popular enough the tier was brought back for a second round.

 If you wish to get involved in the crowdfunding, head on over to Fig.